strapi/documentation/docs/user-docs/latest/plugins/installing-plugins-via-marketplace.md

 In the top right corner of the Marketplace, the **Submit your plugin** button redirects to the Strapi Market where it is possible to submit your own plugin.

 ::: tip
-The search bar displays find as you type results that search the plugin name and description.
+The search bar displays incremental search results based on the plugin name and description.
 :::

 ## Installing Marketplace plugins